FACTBOX-Who's who on the new EU executive

 COMMISSIONER, CLIMATE ACTION & ENERGY, MIGUEL ARIAS CANETE

 Spain, centre-right, 64.
-Left and greens quizzed him hard on family ties to oil industry they said were a conflict of interest in the climate change and energy portfolio.
-Centre-left eventually backed him, to the fury of the Greens, after Timmermans was given a watching brief over "sustainable development."
+Left and greens quizzed him hard on family ties to oil industry they said were a conflict of interest in this portfolio.
+Centre-left eventually backed him, to the fury of the Greens, after Juncker gave Timmermans watching brief over "sustainable development".

 COMMISSIONER, INTERNATIONAL DEVELOPMENT, NEVEN MIMICA